RaulCasado/minishell/README.md

 * **echo**: We implemented the -n flag to suppress the newline (like Bash).
 Other flags are not in scope, so echo -n hello will output hello without a newline, and echo -e or other flags are not recognized (they´ll just be treated as strings to echo).
 Echo handles quoted text and variable expansion via the parsing stage (so echo "$HOME" will print the home directory path).

 * **cd**: Supports relative and absolute paths.
 After a successful directory change using chdir(), it updates the PWD environment variable to the new path and also updates OLDPWD to the previous value of PWD.
-If cd is used with no arguments, our Minishell currently prints a usage message (in Bash, cd with no args goes to $HOME; implementing that could be a potential improvement, but was not mandatory).
+If cd is used with no arguments, our Minishell currently prints a usage message (in Bash, cd with no args goes to $HOME implementing that could be a potential improvement, but was not mandatory).
 If too many arguments are given (cd arg1 arg2), it prints an error "too many arguments".
 If the path is invalid, it prints the system error ("No such file or directory").
 We took care to use getcwd() to get the actual path for PWD (for reliability in case of symbolic links, etc.).

 * **pwd**: Uses getcwd() to retrieve the current directory and prints it.
 If getcwd fails (which would be rare, if in a directory that no longer exists), it prints an error using perror.
 Typically, it should always succeed after a valid cd.